KDE/kde-builder/doc/chapter_04/kdesrc-buildrc.md

 (kdesrc-buildrc-overview)=
-# Overview of kdesrc-build configuration
+# Overview of kde-builder configuration

 To use the script, you must have a file in your home directory called `.kdesrc-buildrc`, which describes the modules you would like to